nir/jupylet/docs/programmers_reference_guide/sound.rst

 Playing the tb303 without specifying a duration will generate a note that goes on indefinitely, like pressing a keyboard key without releasing it.
-The code above calls ``play_release()`` to release the notes individually.
+The code above calls :meth:`~jupylet.audio.sound.GatedSound.play_release` to release the notes individually.
 You can also release all the currently playing sounds of a synthesizer like this:

 .. code-block:: python